laureld04/laureld04/README.md

  I am a

-🎓 Ph.D.
-Candidate in Biomedical Engineering
+🎓 5th  year Ph.D.
+Candidate in Biomedical Engineering with a minor in Neuroscience

 🧠 Brain Imaging Researcher